C3ETH/.github/profile/README.md

 Please support us as we continue expanding our reach to friends and people in the Eastern Hemisphere, spreading the positivity and impacts that could be derived from the development of the Cardano blockchain, especially with the Catalyst Project.

-Please support us by delegating a portion of your ADA to our stake pool, C3ETH.
+If you're interested in delegating a portion of your ADA to our stake pool, C3ETH, please see the information below.

-#### -Stake Pool Information-
 * Pool Ticker: **C3ETH**
 * Pool ID: **f0a112d12e435e9659f80a41236daf525e08189702a25a7d0876f962**
 * Pool View: **pool17zs395fwgd0fvk0cpfqjxmd02f0qsxyhq2395lggwmukycj5rqm**